Social Media’s Distorted Reality: Youth Mental Health Crisis

 Key Takeaways

-• Social media addiction and its associated anxiety and depression pose a significant risk to the of youth.
+• Social media addiction and its associated anxiety and depression pose a significant risk to the mental well-being of youth.

 • The distorted lens of reality created by social media platforms, such as TikTok, Snapchat, and Instagram, contributes to feelings of missing out and unrealistic beauty standards.